GentleDell/Omni-stereo-dense-reconstruction/README.md

 │   │
 │   ├── cost_maps				# cost maps
 │   │   │
-│   │   ├── cam360\_1                        		# maps for camera360_1
+│   │   ├── cam360_1                   # estimations of camera360_1
-│   │   │   ├── 360\_cost\_maps.exr				# cost maps for camera360_1
+│   │   │   ├── 360_cost_maps.exr				# cost maps of camera360_1
-│   │   │   ├── cam360\_1\_view0.geometric.bin			# cost maps for the view0 of camera360_1
+│   │   │   ├── cam360_1_view0.geometric.bin			# cost maps of the view0 of camera360_1
-│   │   │   ├── cam360\_1\_view1.geometric.bin			# cost maps for the view1 of camera360_1
+│   │   │   ├── cam360_1_view1.geometric.bin			# cost maps of the view1 of camera360_1
 │   │   │   ├── ...
-│   │   │   └── cam360\_1\_view5.geometric.bin			# cost maps for the view5 of camera360_1
+│   │   │   └── cam360_1_view5.geometric.bin			# cost maps of the view5 of camera360_1
 │   │   │
-│   │   ├── cam360\_2					# maps for camera360_2
+│   │   ├── cam360_2					# estimations of camera360_2
-│   │   │   ├── 360\_cost\_maps.exr				# cost maps for camera360_2
+│   │   │   ├── 360_cost_maps.exr				# cost maps of camera360_2
-│   │   │   ├── cam360\_2\_view0.geometric.bin			# cost maps for the view0 of camera360_2
+│   │   │   ├── cam360_2_view0.geometric.bin			# cost maps of the view0 of camera360_2
-│   │   │   ├── cam360\_2\_view1.geometric.bin			# cost maps for the view1 of camera360_2
+│   │   │   ├── cam360_2_view1.geometric.bin			# cost maps of the view1 of camera360_2
 │   │   │   ├── ...
-│   │   │   └── cam360\_2\_view5.geometric.bin			# cost maps for the view5 of camera360_2
+│   │   │   └── cam360_2_view5.geometric.bin			# cost maps of the view5 of camera360_2
 │   │   └── ...
 │   │
-│   └── depth_maps				# depth maps, with the same structure as the above cost_maps
+│   └── depth_maps				# depth maps, with the same structure as the above cost_maps folder
 │       │
 │       ├── cam360_1
-│       │   ├── 360_cost_maps.exr
+│       │   ├── 360_depth_maps.exr
-│       │   ├── cam360\_1\_view0.geometric.bin
+│       │   ├── cam360_1_view0.geometric.bin
-│       │   ├── cam360\_1\_view1.geometric.bin
+│       │   ├── cam360_1_view1.geometric.bin
 │       │   ├── ...
-│       │   └── cam360\_1\_view5.geometric.bin
+│       │   └── cam360_1_view5.geometric.bin
 │       ├── cam360_2
-│       │   ├── 360\_cost_maps.exr
+│       │   ├── 360_depth_maps.exr
-│       │   ├── cam360\_2\_view0.geometric.bin
+│       │   ├── cam360_2_view0.geometric.bin
-│       │   ├── cam360\_2\_view1.geometric.bin
+│       │   ├── cam360_2_view1.geometric.bin
 │       │   ├── ...
-│       │   └── cam360\_2\_view5.geometric.bin
+│       │   └── cam360_2_view5.geometric.bin
 │       └── ...
 │
 ├── patch_match_ws			    # workspace for the patchmatchingstereo_GPU in colmap
 │   │
 │   └── colmap workspace
 │
-└── cam360.pickle                           # save all depth and cost for debug and view synthesis
+└── cam360.pickle               # save all depth estimtations and cost maps for debugging and view synthesis
 ```

 ### Image Files
 All views are stored in the `cubemaps` folder and grouped by their orientaions.
-We name each view according to it's source 360 image and their view index.
-For example, the forward view of theh 3rd 360 camera will be named 'cam360\_3\_view2.png'.
+We name each view according to the index of it's source 360 image and their view index.
+For example, the forward view (view 2) of the 3rd 360 camera will be named 'cam360_3_view2.png'.

 ### Camera Poses
 In cam360 class, rotation R is from WORLD to CAMERA; translation t is from CAMERA to WORLD and is expressed under camera coordinates.
 Therefore, [R, t] describes the movement from the world coordinte to the camera coordinate.
-In other words, given a point Pw from world coordinate, the corresponding coordinate P\_cam is P\_cam = [R | t] * Pw
+In other words, given a point Pw from world coordinate, the corresponding coordinate P_cam is P_cam = [R | t] * Pw

 ### Output Format
-The dense_reconstruction.py generate the omni\_depthmap folder and save all cost maps and depth maps to it.
-Both of depth and cost maps are stored in .exr file which can be read by opencv imread, setting cv2.IMREAD\_ANYDEPTH.
+The dense_reconstruction.py generate the omni_depthmap folder and save all cost maps and depth maps to it.
+Both of depth and cost maps are stored in .exr file which can be read by opencv imread, with cv2.IMREAD_ANYDEPTH being set.